 Nothing comes close to the handpicked home-grown vegetables.
 You can never experience the same texture or zest with the store-bought vegetables, that is for sure.
-Let us see how to start a vegetable garden.
+Let us see how to start a vegetable garden from scratch.

 Vegetable gardening at home requires some patience and creativity, but it’s a great way to save a ton of money.
 Tending to your vegetable garden can also prove to be a great physical activity to keep you fit.
 And not to forget the fact, spending some green time is essential for your mental health as well.